aaimio/controllable-promise/README.md

-# Controllable promise
+# Controllable Promise

-Manually invoke JavaScript promises using proxies
+Control when a JavaScript promise resolves or rejects.

 ## Getting started